csmertx/csmertx.github.io/content/Linux/Devices/pinetime.md

 Less than $60 smartwatch that does not collect data.
 Or, a less than $60 smartwatch that is more reliable than any other Android smartwatch in that price range.
 Mine was shipped and on my wrist within a month (03/23/22 - 04/06/22).

+### Reporting in after close to a year

+1. Raising wrist to wake up the device is mostly awesome
+    - Sometimes waking device displays last notification (swipe to clear notification)
+    - Sometimes waking device displays a random game of pong
+2. Vibration is neat to have, but is kind of weak and there's no option to change the vibe pattern
+    - Vibe double pulse option for notifications would be helpful
+    - Vibe pattern options may be helpful for waking up to alarms
+3. The games seem unnecessary
+4. Touch screen glass held up to dismantling a deck, skateboarding, and my tendency to smack the watch faces in to the corners of door frames and walls.
+5. Timer sometimes pauses without a finger tap
+6. Holds up fine in the shower, but water drops play havoc on touch screen (expected)
+7. Replaced my Casio F91-w
+8. Random 'ghost' touches (long arm hairs? finger oil residue? idk)

+### Upgrading via Android phone
+Check resources below for Gadetbridge.

 ### Upgrade firmware to 1.11.x via computer (external watch faces, etc.)
 - Download .deb from ITD releases
 - Download InfiniTime dfu and resources from InfiniTime 1.11.x release